freedomtowin/ml-projects/README.md

 #### 2. mobilenetWrapper.cpp, mobilenetWrapper.hpp

-  mobilenetWrapper.cpp & mobilenetWrapper.hpp includes a C++ to Swift wrapper used to implement mobilenet,deep learning classifier, on an iOS device.
+  The mobilenetWrapper.cpp & mobilenetWrapper.hpp files include a C++ to Swift wrapper used to implement mobilenet, a deep learning classifier, on an iOS device.
 The iOS application uploads the pre-built caffe model and runs it using the iOS DNN framework.